vietai/dab/README.md

 # How to contribute?

 Initially we trained only Vietnamese-English and English-Vietnamese models for back-translation.
 The code in this repository, however, can work with any other pair of languages.
-We therefore invite love, attention and **pull requests** from you on:
+We therefore invite **pull requests** from you on:

 * More and/or better translation models.